HomeAbout UsResearch and DevelopmentTraditional AU Medicinal Project

 CAPTION: Left: Indigenous Trainees Taylah Church (front) and Raelene Collins setting up tests to determine activity of plant extracts against specific bacteria in the Menzies lab, Darwin.

-Interview with Michael Bracka- Integria Healthcare CEO:
+Interview with Michael Bracka - Integria Healthcare:

-Interview with Greg Leach- Botanist from Menzies School of Health Research:
+Interview with Greg Leach - Botanist from Menzies School of Health Research:

 1/0